carry0987/Minecraft-MCB-Generator/README.md

-# Minecraft-AutoBuild-Tunnel
+# Minecraft-MCB-Generator
-Use Command Block Minecart to automatically build tunnel
+Generate MCB (Minecart with Command Block) with nested command